vihaanvajpeyi/A-Nonlinear-Relationship-in-LLM-Proposer-Verifier-Synergy/README.md

 | Mistral | 7B |
 | Llama 3 | 8B |

-Every model served once as proposer and once as verifier against every other model (15 × 14 = 210 ordered pairs), so the roster spans distinct model families rather than family-controlled pairs — the paper notes this means family-similarity effects (e.g., a model being biased toward answers that "sound like" its own family) can't be isolated, though the overall degradation pattern still holds across this diverse set.
+Every model served once as proposer and once as verifier against every other model (15 × 14 = 210 ordered pairs), so the roster spans distinct model families rather than family-controlled pairs: this means family-similarity effects (e.g., a model being biased toward answers that "sound like" its own family) can't be isolated, though the overall degradation pattern still holds across this diverse set.

 ## Statistical validation used